-- Update Zoning Ordinance Definitions

-- Employee Housing.

-- Qualified Supportive Housing Development.

-- Low Barrier Navigation Center.

-- By way of explanation, a "Low Barrier Navigation Center" is a Housing First, low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing.
+- Update Zoning Ordinance Definitions - Employee Housing. - Qualified Supportive Housing Development. - Low Barrier Navigation Center. - By way of explanation, a "Low Barrier Navigation Center" is a Housing First, low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing.
 "Low Barrier" means best practices to reduce barriers to entry such as allowing pets; storage of possessions; and privacy.
-Government Code Section 65560 et. seq. requires that local jurisdictions allow "low barrier navigation centers" by right in areas zoned for mixed use and in non-residential zones permitting multifamily

-residential uses, if they meet the requirements specified in Government Code Section 65662.

-- Update Uses Permitted in the Residential Districts - Employee housing in zones permitting single family homes. - Large family day care homes in the multifamily districts (SB 234). - Update Uses Permitted in the Commercial Zones - Low barrier navigation centers in the CR Zone. - Review and Address the following development standards - Review and revise the parking requirement of two enclosed parking spaces for multifamily and the height limit of two and a half stories in the RH high-density zone.
-Update residential parking standards and height limits that are consistent yet take into consideration the differing needs for different development types and locations. - The City will review Zoning Ordinance standards and procedures associated with the approval of residential care facilities (including unlicensed group homes and facilities serving seven or more persons) and revise as appropriate to provide consistent application of standards and ensure that these uses are treated objectively and do not discriminate against persons with disabilities. - Emergency shelter parking standards: State law limits required emergency shelter parking to the number of spaces sufficient to accommodate staff working at the shelter.
+Government Code Section 65560 et. seq. requires that local jurisdictions allow "low barrier navigation centers" by right in areas zoned for mixed use and in non-residential zones permitting multifamily residential uses, if they meet the requirements specified in Government Code Section 65662. - Update Uses Permitted in the Residential Districts - Employee housing in zones permitting single family homes. - Large family day care homes in the multifamily districts (SB 234). - Update Uses Permitted in the Commercial Zones - Low barrier navigation centers in the CR Zone. - Review and Address the following development standards - The City will conduct a feasibility assessment of its multifamily parking requirements (including the requirement for covered parking) and height limit of two and a half stories in the RH high-density zone by 2024.
+Based on the results of the feasibility assessment, the City will amend multifamily residential parking requirements and RH zone height limits in the Zoning Code by 2025. - The City will review Zoning Ordinance standards and procedures associated with the approval of residential care facilities (including unlicensed group homes and facilities serving seven or more persons) and revise as appropriate to provide consistent application of standards and ensure that these uses are treated objectively and do not discriminate against persons with disabilities. - Emergency shelter parking standards: State law limits required emergency shelter parking to the number of spaces sufficient to accommodate staff working at the shelter.
 The City currently requires 1 space for each shelter employee and/or volunteer, 1 additional parking space for every 5 beds, and 1 space for each transport van or delivery vehicle.
 To comply with State law, the City will amend emergency shelter parking standards to limit required parking to only number of spaces sufficient to accommodate staff working at the shelter.
 The parking requirements based on beds and for transport vans or delivery vehicles will be removed.